BS in Biophysics

 Major in Biophysics

 This course of study prepares one for careers in medicine, medical research, nano-sciences, biophysics, medical physics, biomedical engineering, and biotechnology.
 A strong physics and mathematics background is fortified with biology and chemistry classes.
-The courses required of this program are:
+The courses required of this program as of the 2022-2023 Academic Year are: